Chelsy Davy

 Chelsy Yvonne Davy (born 13 October 1985) is a Zimbabwean businesswoman.
 She is the owner and founder of the jewellery brand Aya and the travel agency Aya Africa.
-She is known for being the ex-girlfriend of Prince Harry.
+From 2004 until 2009, she was in a relationship with Prince Harry.

 Early life and education

 Davy was born in Bulawayo, Zimbabwe, to Charles Davy, a South African safari farmer, and Beverley Donald Davy, a former Coca-Cola model and winner of the 1973 Miss Rhodesia contest.
 She has a younger brother, Shaun, and grew up at her family's homestead in the Lemco Safari Area.

 Her father, Charles, was one of the largest private landowners in Zimbabwe, and was reported to own 800,000 acres of land.
 He maintained business ties with controversial politician Webster Shamu, of whom he said, "I am in partnership with a person who I personally like and get along with.
 I am not involved in politics in any way."
 After being criticised by the press, however, Davy sold his share in the business.